 TORONTO — While this is far from a typical year, Europe still beckons for many, and some clients may be wondering how to travel to Europe this fall.

-Travelweek has pulled together this info list of all the European countries that have reopened to Canadian travellers, with entry requirements and in-destination updates from the Re-open EU site, plus the latest from tourism board sources.
+In mid-September 2020 Travelweek pulled together this info list of all the European countries that had reopened to Canadian travellers, with entry requirements and in-destination updates from the Re-open EU site, plus the latest from tourism board sources.

 Entry requirements: Canadians can travel to Bulgaria and currently they do not need to provide proof of a negative PCR test, and they do not need to quarantine upon arrival.
 A ‘Declaration for Travel at one’s own Risk’ form can be found at: https://www.tourism.